SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 # Enums are cool for health labels

 Instead of setting `Healthy` or `Sick` on a property in our `Dinosaur` class.
-Let's be a bit more modern than Dennis & his buddy Bumpy...
-Create a new folder `Enum/` inside of the `src` directory.
-Now create a new class - `HealthStatus`.
-For the template, select `Enum`.
+Let's be a bit more modern than Dennis & his buddy Bumpy by creating a new `Enum/` folder inside the `src` directory.
+Now create a new class - `HealthStatus` and for the template, select `Enum`.
 We need `HealthStatus` to be backed by a `: string`.
 Inside... add a `case` for `HEALTHY` that returns `Healthy'` and do the same for `SICK`.

 Over in our `Dinosaur`, add a new `private HealthStatus $health` property that defaults to `HealthStatus::HEALTHY`.
-And down in our `isAcceptingVisitors()` method, return `$this->health === HealthStatus::HEALTHY`.
+And down in our `isAcceptingVisitors()` method, only return true if `$this->health === HealthStatus::HEALTHY`.

 Back to the terminal and make sure we still have just the one failure.